Who can improve the current state of affairs?

 In some countries, proper testing might not be available.
 Therefore, you might consider having it done when you are on home leave.

 If you don't agree with the assessment, consider getting another one done somewhere else.
 Recently there was a case in Antwerp in the Flemish school system where the mother was pretty sure that her daughter had a problem.
-Over a period of 5 years, she requested four different assessments .
+Over a period of 5 years, she requested four different assessments.
 Only the last one finally confirmed that the child was dyslexic.

 The assessment is very important.
 Only then can you proceed with obtaining the correct help for your student.
 It is also of great importance in some countries, because only then can you get financial compensation for any special help that might be needed.
-Be warned that very often when you move, even between towns, the new school system will require that a new assessment be done.
+But be warned that very often when you move, even between towns, the new school system will require that a new assessment be done.

+Whom should you tell about your own or your child's disability?
 First, before you can tell anyone about a disability, you must first recognize that one exists and then be willing to act on that knowledge.
 A poll commissioned by the Emily Hall Tremaine Foundation found that many parents are aware of their child's learning disability but are afraid to act:

 Nearly half of parents (48 percent) feel that having their child labeled as "learning disabled" is more harmful than struggling privately with an undiagnosed learning disability . . .